Menu

 Inaugural workshop for Sustainability SIG

-18 Dec 2020 20:34 | Anonymous
+18 Dec 2020 20:34 | Deleted user

 On Nov 30th, we held the Workshop Sustainable Supply Chains Versus Covid 19, the opening event of not only the ‘Year of IPSERA’ but also the first activity for the newly formed IPSERA Sustainability Special Interest Group.
 We had almost 60 people attending an amazing array of presentations and discussions about solutions to ensure sustainable supply chains through this crisis and any crisis to come.